dhappy/TRWBL/data/notes/ycfbd2a8x41gi0smmpufk0o.md

 If such a narrative could be made sufficiently convincing, people might be convinced to participate in the initial steps outlined for bringing the plan to fruition.

-The main vehicle for execution is the creation of an augmented reality game called [[13-13s|Thirteen Thirteens]].
+The main vehicle for execution is the creation of an augmented reality game called [[Yggdrasil|13-13s]].